 The New Jersey GED exam costs $144 (or $36 for each subtest) if you take the exam at a testing facility.

-When they sign up for Onsego’s My Advantage plan, students will get four GED Ready tests for free!
+When they sign up for Onsego’s Advantage plans, students will get four GED Ready tests for free!

 Onsego has designed a complete preparatory program for the GED exam.
 It includes many short GED online classes and numerous practice tests.
-Onsego’s online GED classes offer great support to take on the GED challenge and succeed.
+Onsego’s online GED classes offer great support for taking on the GED challenge and succeeding.

 The lessons are short and cover one GED topic at a time in bite-sized chunks, which makes the lessons engaging and easy to understand.
 You can watch the short lessons whenever you have some time available, and you won’t get hooked up in complicated study material.